-Most students with disability and additional learning and support needs will follow the regular curriculum and will participate in learning experiences based on content of the regular syllabus set by the Board of Studies Teaching and Educational Standards NSW and its expected learning outcomes.
+Most students with disability and additional learning and support needs will follow the regular curriculum and will participate in learning experiences based on content of the regular syllabus set by the NSW Education Standards Authority (NESA) and its expected learning outcomes.
 Some students will work to different outcomes in consultation with their parents and carers.

 Adjustments to teaching and learning